 Planning a sleepover for your child?
-Don’t be under any illusion that they’ll actually sleep, do get prepared with our essential round-up of 11 Entertaining Sleepover Games for the Best Ever Slumber Party:
+Don’t be under any illusion that they’ll actually sleep, so get prepared with our essential round-up of 11 entertaining sleepover games for the best ever slumber party!

 Sign up for our free Newsletter stuffed full of ideas, competitions and offers.

 Sleepover fun is the kind of childhood memory your kids will treasure – but in the moment it can be a bit daunting for parents.
 How will I entertain them?
 Will they be bored?
 What will I do if (when!) they don’t sleep?
 Why did I think this was a good idea…?!

 Take it from me – they probably won’t sleep, there’ll be lots of giggling, they’ll be hunting for snacks and treats all night, and you’ll regret agreeing to host the sleepover at least a dozen times through the night.
 BUT your kiddo will be thrilled and the kids will go home happy and tired.

 The key to a great sleepover is to have a few things planned (movies, party games, activities, etc) as a back up.
 The kids may be happy to just hang out and entertain themselves, but having some activities up your sleeve just in case is a good idea.
 These sleepover games are great fun, suitable for a range of ages, and really don’t require any preparation.